jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-2/section-1/chapter-2.md

 Our tears seem but a small part our duty to him.
 We think that the injury which he has suffered demands most of our attention.
  -->
 We feel the imaginary resentment which we think his dead body would feel, but does not.
 We think that his blood calls aloud for vengeance and that his ashes seem disturbed at the thought that his injuries will pass unrevenged.

-This natural sympathy with the imaginary resentment of the slain creates=
+This natural sympathy with the imaginary resentment of the slain creates:
 - the horrors which are supposed to haunt the murderer,
 - the ghosts which, superstition imagines, rise from their graves to demand vengeance on those who ended their lives